 - They are safe.
 Before a vaccine is ever approved and licensed, it goes through years of testing for safety and effectiveness.
 Organizations such as the American Academy of Pediatrics, the American Academy of Family Physicians and the Centers for Disease Control and Prevention (CDC) all strongly support protecting children with recommended vaccinations.
 The World Health Organization calls vaccines “one of the most successful and cost-effective public health interventions,” which help prevent “an estimated 2.5 million child deaths every year in all age groups from diphtheria, tetanus, pertussis (whooping cough) and measles.”

 - They can save your family time and money.
 A child with a vaccine-preventable disease can be kept out of school or daycare facilities.
 A prolonged illness can take a financial toll because of lost time at work and medical care.
-In comparison, getting vaccinated against a disease is a good investment and is usually covered by insurance.
-Download an immunization tracker to record your children’s immunizations.
+In comparison, getting vaccinated against the disease is a good investment and is usually covered by insurance.

 As a responsible parent, it’s important for you to be fully informed.
 If you have reservations about particular vaccines, discuss your concerns with your child’s doctor.